jamescprice/commodore-cpm-apl/README.md

 type  apl  hit return to load into apl

 use control-Tab to shift case lower/upper. the upper case are the APL special characters, low case is alphabet characters

+use the soft80.d64 disk for going to 80 columns, just load it and run soft80.com

 c128: launch Vice as   x128  -80col   or use the do-cpm-c128 windows batch file placed into the Vice bin director